Snippets of French history: Jean-Paul Marat, the French Revolution. Part 2.

 David, the artist, has portrayed Marat as an attractive & strong young man, but not only was he disfigured with oozing sores, he was also emaciated with none of the muscle and skin tone shown here.
 David was put in charge of Marat’s funeral, a very grand affair, though he (Marat) was later demoted from his eminent post-mortem status to yet another blood-thirsty revolutionary

 Marat’s politics were, on the face of it, the right ones: the abolition of slavery (which was eventually abolished, following Britain’s lead, almost 100 years later in 1843), equal rights in law for peasants and nobility alike, execution to be in the same form regardless of social status (like in England many years earlier, nobility was beheaded and commoners hung).
 He wanted to see consideration by the wealthy classes for the poorer classes – something which to us these days is obvious, but in those days it was a novel idea.
 (NB Throughout history the “Lord of the Manor” was expected to give to his poor workers & tenant farmers, but it was not a universally expected attitude though it was an “etiquette” that was largely followed in castle-and-peasants situations throughout Europe.
 Indeed, at the time of the French Revolution a great many peasants and servants supported the local Lord & Lady in the local Chateau because they had always been looked after by them.
-The system fell down when it came to the thousands of poor thronging the outskirts of the cities where there was no system, however unofficial, in place.)
+The system fell down when it came to the thousands of poor thronging the outskirts of the cities where there was no system, however unofficial, in place.
+Furthermore, any servants or peasant loyal to their local Chateau were murdered along with the chatelains.)

 Marat was murdered as he lay in his bath.
-A young woman named Charlotte Corday, a Girondin, got access to him by pretending that she had important information for him (in those days bath tubs were covered by cloths) and she stabbed him in the chest with a kitchen knife.
-During her trial she said “I killed one man in order to save 100 000” … and there was some truth in that.
+A young woman named Charlotte Corday, a Girondin, got access to him by pretending that she had important information for him (in those days bath tubs were covered by cloths and were downstairs) and she stabbed him in the chest with a kitchen knife.
+During her trial she said “I killed one man in order to save 100 000” … and there was a lot of truth in that.
 She was guillotined, aged 25, shortly afterwards.

 Marat’s dying words were to his wife: Ma chere amie, aide-moi!
 (My dear friend, help me!)